Digital stenosing tenosynovitis; Trigger digit; Trigger finger release

-Trigger finger can occur in both children and adults, but it is more common in people who:
+Trigger finger can occur in both children and adults.
+It is more common in people who:

-Trigger finger is diagnosed by your medical history and a physical exam.
-You will not need x-rays or lab tests.
+Trigger finger is diagnosed by medical history and a physical exam.
+Trigger finger does not require x-rays or lab tests.

 In mild cases, the goal is to decrease swelling in the tunnel.